pauleveritt/pycharm_companion/docs/tutorials/react_typescript/rich_events_and_testing/index.rst

 ==================

 Let's start with a failing test that clicks on the div and checks if the number is updated.
-Clone the first test and change it as follows:
+In ``Counter.test.tsx``, clone the first test and change it as follows:

 .. code-block:: typescript